Kane Ferdinand

-Kane Ryan Ferdinand (born 7 October 1992) is a professional footballer who plays as a midfielder for club Maidenhead United.
-Ferdinand has previously played for Southend United, Peterborough United, Dagenham & Redbridge and East Thurrock United and has had loan spells at Northampton Town, Luton Town, and Cheltenham Town.
+Kane Ryan Ferdinand (born 7 October 1992) is a professional footballer who plays as a midfielder.
+Ferdinand has previously played for Southend United, Peterborough United, Dagenham & Redbridge and East Thurrock United, Woking and Maidenhead United and has had loan spells at Northampton Town, Luton Town, and Cheltenham Town.
 He has also represented the Republic of Ireland on several occasions at youth level.

 Club career

 Southend United

 Born in Newham, London, Ferdinand came through Southend United's youth system.
 He made his first-team debut on 1 January 2011, playing 90 minutes in a 2–0 away win over Oxford United in League Two.
 On 15 February 2011, Ferdinand scored his first goal for the club in a 3–2 victory over Wycombe Wanderers.
 In March 2011, Ferdinand signed a two-and-a-half-year professional contract with Southend.
 He played in 45 games, scoring seven goals, during the 2011–12 season as Southend reached the League Two play-off semi-finals.